bigbio/quantms.io/docs/tools.rst

 .. code:: python
+   --project_file   If you have generated project.json, you can use this parameter to add project information for DE files.
    --fdr_threshold   FDR threshold to use to filter the results(default 0.05) --output_prefix_file   Prefix of the df expression file(like {prefix}-{uu.id}-{extension})
    --delete_existing   Delete existing files in the output folder(default True)